Medicare Supplement Plans Comparison Chart for 2019

 Medicare Supplement Plan B:

-This plan is the same as Plan A except it covers the Medicare Part A deductible.
+Medigap plan B is the same as Plan A except it covers the Medicare Part A deductible.

 Medicare Supplement Plan C:

-A very comprehensive plan that covers almost all the same bases as Plan F, except any excess costs that arise after the Medicare Part B deductible.
+Medigap plan G is a very comprehensive plan that covers almost all the same bases as Plan F, except any excess costs that arise after the Medicare Part B deductible.
 In other words, your deductible is covered, but anything above that you must pay out of pocket.
-Jump to Medigap Plan C page.

 Medicare Supplement Plan D:

-Almost identical to Plan C, but you must pay both the Medicare Part B deductible and any excess costs beyond that.
-Jump to Medigap Plan D page.
+Medigap plan D is almost identical to Plan C, but you must pay both the Medicare Part B deductible and any excess costs beyond that.

 Medicare Supplement Plan G: